-- <sca_install_dir>/bin

-- <sca_install_dir>/Core/lib
+- <sca install dir>/bin

-- <sca_install_dir>/Core/config
+- <sca install dir>/Core/config

 - 3. Upgrade Fortify Static Code Analyzer.
-For instructions on how to install and upgrade Fortify Static Code Analyzer, see the Micro Focus Fortify Static Code Analyzer User Guide.
+For instructions on how to install and upgrade Fortify Static Code Analyzer, see the Micro Focus or one of its affiliates Fortify Static Code Analyzer User Guide.

 - 4. Accept all overwrite requests.

-Note: On a Linux system, you may also need to run chmod +x ScanCentral (in the <sca_install_dir>/bin/ScanCentral directory).
+Note: On a Linux system, you may also need to run chmod +x ScanCentral (in the <sca install dir>/bin/ScanCentral directory).